umbraco/UmbracoDocs/Reference/Angular/Services/editorService/Index.md

 # Editor Service

-In Umbraco 8, the Angular `editorService` service is the primary resource used for opening overlays and handling infinite editing.
+The Angular `editorService` service is the primary resource used for opening overlays and handling infinite editing.
 Besides the `open` and `close` functions, the service also contains functions for opening specialized overlays/editors - eg. `contentPicker` or `mediaPicker`.

 ### Content Picker